-In addition, under the Israeli Companies Law, 1999 (the "Israeli Companies Law") the approval of each of Proposals 3, 4 and 5 requires that either: (i) such majority include at least a majority of the voting power of the non-controlling shareholders and non-interested shareholders who are present in person or by proxy and vote on such proposal; or (ii) the total votes cast in opposition to the proposal by the non-controlling shareholders and non-interested shareholders does not exceed 2% of all the voting power in the Company.
-Abstentions shall not be taken into account (the "Special Majority").
+In addition, under the Israeli Companies Law, 1999 (the "Israeli Companies Law") the approval of each of Proposals 3, 4 and 5 is also subject to the fulfillment of one of the following additional voting requirements: (i) at least a majority of the voting power of the non-controlling shareholders and non-interested shareholders, present in person or by proxy or voting via the Electronic System, Internet or telephone, and voting on such proposal at the Meeting (excluding abstentions), voted in favor of the proposal; or (ii) the total votes cast in opposition to the proposal by the non-controlling shareholders and non-interested shareholders does not exceed 2% of all the voting power in the Company (the "Special Majority").

-Shareholders are requested to notify us whether or not they have a "Personal Interest" in connection with each of Proposals 3, 4 and 5.
-Shareholders voting through proxy cards, voting instruction form, Internet or telephone or via the Electronic System are required notify as whether or not they have a Personal Interest when voting.
-If any shareholder casting a vote on Proposals 3, 4, and 5 does not notify us whether or not they have a Personal Interest with respect to each of Proposals 3, 4 and 5, their vote will not be counted for purposes of such proposals.
+Shareholders are requested to notify us as to whether or not they have a "Personal Interest" in connection with each of Proposals 3, 4 and 5.
+Shareholders voting by means of a proxy card, voting instruction form, Internet or telephone or via the Electronic System, are required to notify us when voting as to whether or not they have a Personal Interest with respect to each such proposal.
+If any shareholder casting a vote on Proposals 3, 4 and/or 5 does not notify us as to whether or not they have a Personal Interest with respect to any of Proposals 3, 4 and/or 5, their vote will not be counted for purposes of any such proposal(s).